Masquerade Registration, Safety Requirements & Weapons Policy

 - Groups are recommended to check in together if possible.
+The Masquerade will be limited to 20 slots, including childrens entries.
 Only one representative is required to check in, but ALL members of an entry group (including your personal Stage Crew) must sign release forms to turn in at the desk or by the Mandatory Contestants’ Meeting - see our 'Convention Meetings' section.

 - You will get release forms, information packets, badge ribbons (for entry to participant areas) and more once you check in.

 - Sign up for your Tech Rehearsal Slot (required)

 - Workmanship Judging time slots are available if your entry is competing in the Workmanship Category.

 Note on Release Forms: They MUST be signed in the presence of Masquerade Staff.
 A parent or legal guardian MUST sign for anyone appearing onstage under the age of 18 at the time of the show.
 NO ONE, entrant or crew, will be allowed on stage without a signed release form.

 What You Bring